The Ultimate List Of 143 Life Lessons You Must Learn

 It expands you, enlightens you, and teaches you about the variety of people, lifestyles, and cultures.
 It is a pursuit well worth saving for.

 We think we have the answers, know what's right and wrong, good and bad, best for ourselves and other people.
 But we aren't always right.

 There's always more than one version.
 There are many perspectives that are valid.
-Keep yourself open to that truth.
+Always remember this life lesson and keep yourself open to that truth.

 21. It will pass.

 Whatever is causing you worry or pain right now won't cause you worry and pain forever.
 Time heals.
 Things change.
 It will pass.

 A meaningful life is what you define it to be.